The shift is challenging relationships to evolve

 What do these relationship archetypes do to the soul?

 To me, the soul arises from the inner void of pure presence.
 In enlightened states, the soul is highly spontaneous.
 It flows like the wind through the trees and although has consistency, is never completely predictable.
 It flows according to the myriad of possibilities within our consciousness landscape.

 Prior to this state of course, there is the conditioning of the ego to overcome.
 The ego builds loops of conditioned programming based on our upbringing and the dogmatic beliefs within society.
-We take on either controller or victim type mentality (or a subtle blend of both).
+Many take on either controller or victim type mentality (or a subtle blend of both).
 Each behaviourism is like a computer program, it has a purpose and a need to run.
-All it requires is someone else to press the button.
-We end up living in co-dependant emotional and psychological states.
+All it requires is someone else to push the buttons.
+The risk is to end up living in co-dependant emotional and psychological states.

 Working with the Law of Attraction

-We've formed internally fixed ideas and notions about how our relationships with people should be.
+Society has inculcated in people fixed ideas and notions about how our relationships with people should be.
 These are not just conscious thoughts however.
 I'm speaking of an inner consciousness landscape that impacts our lives but for many, cannot even be seen, touched or felt.
-They're not looking in the right place.
+The ego is looking through conditioned veils.

-- That's why embracing The Law of Attraction is so beneficial to us.
+That's why embracing the (authentic!)
+Law of Attraction is so beneficial to us.
 We draw to ourselves the mirror: one which not only reflects how we are, but also how we could be.
-The mirror activates all kinds of inner buttons - like that of blame for example: "why are you doing this to me?" is the classic cry.
+The mirror activates all kinds of inner buttons - like that of blame for example: "why are you doing this to me?" is the classic, disempowered cry.